filiph/dart-xml/doc/getting_started.md

 #### Example Queries ####
     // By tag name
-    // returns the first occurance of any XmlElement matching the given tagName myXmlElement.query('div');
+    // returns the first occurrence of any XmlElement matching the given tagName myXmlElement.query('div');
     myXmlElement.queryAll('div'); //returns all matches

     // By xml node type
-    // returns the first occurance of any XmlElement matching the XmlNodeType myXmlElement.query(XmlNodeType.CDATA);
+    // returns the first occurrence of any XmlElement matching the XmlNodeType myXmlElement.query(XmlNodeType.CDATA);
     myXmlElement.queryAll(XmlNodeType.CDATA); //returns all matches

     // By attribute
-    // returns the first occurance of any XmlElement that contains all of
+    // returns the first occurrence of any XmlElement that contains all of
     // the provided attributes and matching values myXmlElement.query({'id':'foo', 'style':'bar'});
     myXmlElement.queryAll({'id':'foo', 'style':'bar'}); //returns all matches